Kolterdyx/mcbasic/README.md

     # Other types can be appended to strings.
 The string must be on the left side of the operation for this to work
     print("10th fib: " + fib(10));

+    # You can also run raw commands with the built-in exec function
+    exec("say Hello, world!");

     # You can also slice strings
     print(hello[0:5]);